epfl-ada/ada-2022-project-lego/README.md

 - [TMDB](https://www.themoviedb.org/) - python [request](https://requests.readthedocs.io/en/latest/) library
 - [CPI](https://www.bls.gov/cpi/data.htm) - downloading the data from the website

+The movie data acquiring process consist of

+- 1. requesting TMDB movies list sequentiall by years and pages using the script data_scraper.py from TMDB API
+- 2. requesting TMDB movie details, including imdb_id, revenue, plot_overview and certificates from TMDB API
+- 3. requesting IMDb movie details (plot overview, plot alterantives, synopsis, rating, number of votes, genres, certificates) using python library cinemagoer

 ### 1. Data preprocessing

-We need to keep only the frames with either revenues or user ratings, to be able to perform the final popularity correlation.
+We need to keep only the frames with either revenues or user ratings, to be able to perform the final popularity impact analysis.
 What is also important is expressivity of the plot summaries.
-If we have in total less then 100 words, we drop these movies as well.
+If we have in total less then 100 words in plot descriptions in total, we drop these movies as well.

 Assumptions: